Nandhithaharikrishnan/Stock-Price-Prediction-/README.md

 • Deployed Streamlit app on AWS EC2; reduced inference response latency by 30% (from 2s to 1.4s) via model serialization optimisation; minimized MAPE forecasting error by 18% through ensemble averaging and hyperparameter search.

 # Features
 Visualize Technical Indicators: Explore various technical indicators such as Bollinger Bands, MACD, RSI, SMA, and EMA to gain insights into stock price trends.
 Recent Data Display: View the most recent data of the selected stock, including the last 10 data points.
 Price Prediction: Predict future stock prices using machine learning models including Linear Regression, Random Forest Regressor, Extra Trees Regressor, KNeighbors Regressor, and XGBoost Regressor.

-# Setup
-1.Navigate to the project directory: cd STOCK-PRICE-PREDICTION-MAIN

-2.Install the required Python packages using pip: pip install -r requirements.txt

-# Usage
-1.Run the Streamlit app:
-streamlit run app.py

-2.The app will open in your default web browser.
-Use the sidebar to choose options for visualization, recent data display, or making price predictions.

-3.Follow the on-screen instructions to input the stock symbol, select a date range, and choose technical indicators or prediction models.

 # Technologies
 Python,